Aqib Talib: 2015

 The Denver Broncos finished with a 12–4 record, received a first round bye and defeated the Pittsburgh Steelers 23–16 in the AFC Divisional round.
 On January 24, 2016, Talib tipped a two-point conversion pass by Tom Brady which the Broncos intercepted in the end zone, preserving a 20–18 fourth quarter lead as they defeated the New England Patriots in the AFC Championship.

 On February 7, 2016, Talib appeared in his first career Super Bowl and recorded five solo tackles and deflected two passes during their 24–10 victory over the Carolina Panthers in Super Bowl 50.
-In the first half, he was penalized 15-yards for viciously grabbing the face mask of wide receiver Corey Brown to prevent him from scoring a touchdown.
+He got off to a bad start in the game when he was assessed two personal foul penalties in the first half for clashing with wide receiver Corey Brown, first for taunting him after a sack, then for viciously grabbing his face mask to prevent him from scoring a touchdown.
 Later, Talib admitted to reporters that he committed the face-mask penalty on purpose.
-Talib was fined $26,044 for the intentional face-mask on Brown and taunting the opponent.
+Talib was fined $26,044 for his feud with Brown.
 Talib was ranked 34th by his peers on the NFL Top 100 Players of 2016.

 2016

 Talib had 12 pass deflections and three interceptions in 2016, including one returned 46 yards for a touchdown in the fourth quarter in Week 2 against the Indianapolis Colts.
 It was his franchise-record fifth interception return touchdown as a member of the Broncos.
 Despite missing three games due to injury, on December 20, Talib was named to the 2016 Pro Bowl and was named First-team All-Pro along with fellow Bronco cornerback Chris Harris Jr. He was also ranked 37th by his peers on the NFL Top 100 Players of 2017.
-Pro Football Focus ranked Talib the top defensive back in 2016.